ayahusseini/book-reviews/README.md

     "olid": "OL42549900W",
     "comment": "Flesh",
     "tags": ["2026"]
+  },
+  {
+    "olid": "OL166482W",
+    "description": "A custom description override."
   }
 ]
 ```

-Run `make seed` to fetch metadata from Open Library and write to the database.
-Re-running is safe — existing books are updated.
+Each entry requires `olid`.
+Optional fields:
+- `tags` — attached to the book after seeding
+- `description` — overrides the Open Library description

+Run `make seed` to upsert from the seed file.
+Books already in the DB are not re-fetched from Open Library unless you run `make seed-refresh`.

 ## Configs